 Power: NP-FW50 rechargeable lithium-ion battery

-On the back of the A6000 is a tiltable LCD screen, which is joined by an electronic viewfinder: the same 0.39-inch, 1.4-million dot device found on the first edition RX10 premium bridge camera.
-Reflecting the broader trend, the A6000 comes complete with built-in Wi-Fi and NFC..
+On the back of the A6000 is a tilting LCD screen, which is joined by an electronic viewfinder: the same 0.39-inch, 1.4-million dot device found on the first edition RX10 premium bridge camera.
+Reflecting the broader trend, the A6000 comes complete with built-in Wi-Fi and NFC.

-As its standard kit lens choice, the A6000 comes with a 16-50mm f/3.5-5.6 power zoom – the same lens that is packaged with the A5000.
-You can also buy it body only, giving yourself the freedom to choose from the large range of different E-mount lenses now available.
-Perhaps the perfect all-round lens for this camera is the Zeiss 16-70mm f/4 optic, but that comes with a £799 price tag – quite a bit more than the camera itself.
+As its standard kit lens choice, the A6000 comes with a 16-50mm f/3.5-5.6 power zoom – a lens still bundled with modern equivalents, like the Sony ZV-E10 (opens in new tab) vlogging camera.
+You can also buy the A6000 body only, giving yourself the freedom to choose from the large range of different E-mount lenses now available.
+The Sony E 18-135mm F3.5-5.6 (opens in new tab) has a much longer zoom range and performs better than the average superzoom lens.

 Build and handling